Josef Hammar: Second Boer War

 After some communication he decided to associate himself to a Dutch ambulance as he couldn't raise enough money for an ambulance from Sweden.
 Travelling through Holland via Italy and the Suez channel he arrived to South Africa and Pretoria in the beginning of December 1899.
 There he visited President Paul Krüger who expressed his gratitude to the Swedish government and the Swedish Red Cross for sending them a doctor.
 It was decided that he was more needed in one of the governments ambulances than in the Dutch ambulance as they had a shortage of doctors.

 After a week in Pretoria, Hammar set off to the front at the siege of Ladysmith where he helped the Dutch ambulance to set up a major field hospital.
 During this he received an offer to take the doctors position at one of the Boer commandos - The Utrecht Commando.
 This 500 men strong commando was positioned between Ladysmith and the front at Colenzo.
 The ambulance was staffed with six white and eight black men and featured two ox carts together with 24 oxen, 8 mules and 7 riding horses.
 As the fighting escalated the casualties raised.
 On January 6, 1900, the Boers performed an assault on a British fortification Matrand by Ladysmith where Hammar came under direct artillery fire while dressing a wounded Boer.
-A second battle at Tugela on January 20 to 25 was 25 miles from their position, to far to take the ox carts but Hammar rode there.
-Although the casualties was much more his allotment was only three wounded.
+A second battle at Tugela on January 20 to 25 was 25 miles from their position, too far to take the ox carts but Hammar rode there.
+Although the casualties were much more, his allotment was only three wounded.
 This was the first British push to liberate Ladysmith.
 Hammar then participated as a field surgeon in three battles, the storming of Ladysmith where his commando suffered big losses, then one at Spioenkopf and finally the eleven days long battle by Colenzo and Pieterstasie where the British finally managed to relieve Ladysmith.